bandang0/astro_reduce/README.md

 ### Cross-series realignment
 Optionally, `astro_reduce` may realign the reduced images of a same object across different series, provided the filters and exposures match.
 This is done with the `-c, -cross` option.
 The corresponding images can be found in the `reduced/` folder under the same name as the reduced files, except the series bit is no longer present.

->Beware of the interpretation of such cross-series images, as the series might well have been taken under various sky conditions.
+>Beware of the interpretation of such cross-series images, as the series might well have been taken under different sky conditions.